millebesso/ai/README.md

 ## Comparisons

 * [Artificial Analysis](https://artificialanalysis.ai/) - Artificial Analysis provides benchmarking and related information to support people & organizations in choosing the right model for their use-case and which provider to use for that model.
+* [Roblox' OpenGameEval](https://github.com/Roblox/open-game-eval/) - Roblox has an evaluation framework for testing LLMs on Roblox game develoment tasks and keep a leaderboard of the results.

 ## Engineering usage